Audien Hearing Aids Review and Pricing

 Overall, Audien fills a necessary spot in the hearing aid market.
 They sell affordable devices that are easy to use and comfortable to wear.
 Reviewers on their Amazon pages and website seem to love the hearing boost that Audien hearing aids provide and how they make holding conversations and watching TV more enjoyable.
 In my hands-on review, I found that setup is easy too.
 There’s no mobile app to download or a hearing exam to take.
 No matter your comfort level with technology, you’ll have no trouble getting started with Audien.

 Just keep in mind that Audien’s devices are very basic and only suitable for mild to moderate hearing loss.
 If you experience profound or severe hearing loss or hearing loss only at certain pitches, these devices won’t work as well for you.
-You also don’t get features like advanced noise cancellation, telecoil, or Bluetooth.
+You also won’t get features like telecoil or Bluetooth for most of their hearing aids.
 However, these devices are a great choice if you’re on a limited budget or simply want to give hearing aids a try.

 Frequently Asked Questions About Audien